Rental expenses you cannot deduct

 Example

 Patrick rents out 3 rooms of his 12-room house.
 He is not sure how to split the expenses when he reports his rental income.
-Patrick's expenses were property taxes, electricity, insurance and the cost of advertising for tenants in the local newspaper.
+His expenses were property taxes, electricity, insurance and the cost of advertising for tenants in the local newspaper.

 Patrick can claim the part of his expenses that relate to the area of the property he rented in the current tax year.
-Since Patrick rented 25% of his residence (3 out of 12 rooms), he can deduct 25% of his property taxes, electricity, and insurance costs from his rental income.
+Since he rented 25% of his residence (3 out of 12 rooms), he can deduct 25% of his property taxes, electricity, and insurance costs from his rental income.
 He can deduct the full amount of the advertising expense, since this expense relates only to the rented area.

 When he completes Form T776, Patrick enters the full amount of each expense in the “Total expenses” column.
 Then, in the “Personal portion” column, he shows the part of each expense that relates to his personal use.
 In this case, he enters 75% of the property taxes, electricity and insurance costs for the property.
 He will not enter anything for advertising in the “Personal portion” column.